By-Name Lists

 Coordinated Access – How It Connects

-A By-Name List is the crown jewel of a strong Coordinated Access system (CA).
+By-Name Data is the crown jewel of a strong Coordinated Access system (CA).
 A CA is a way for communities to design, streamline and bring consistency to the process by which people experiencing homelessness access housing and services.
 A strong CA uses a housing first approach along with a standardized and coordinated process for access, assessment, prioritization and referral for housing and other services across all the agencies and organizations in a local area.

 This short 3 minute OrgCode video explains the difference between a By-Name List, Coordinated Access List and Prioritization List (and how they work together).